Family-owned tax services since 1965

 TaxSlayer's robust history began a half-century ago when Aubrey Rhodes Sr. founded Rhodes-Murphy & Co. in Augusta, Georgia.
 An income tax preparation business dating to 1965 has evolved into an innovative tax preparation and filing software development company that retains its founder's commitment to a family-owned business and its employees, customers and community.

 Rhodes-Murphy & Co. built on early success to modify and enhance the business.
 In 1980, Aubrey Rhodes Sr. passed away and his son, Jimmy Rhodes, was elected president.
 Under new leadership, the company added an income tax school to teach potential employees tax preparation skills.
 In 1984, Carl Rhodes and Zane D. Christopher Jr. joined Jimmy as principals of the company.
 The legacy continues.
 On January 1, 2016, Brian Rhodes was elected president of the company while Jimmy Rhodes, Carl Rhodes, and Zane Christopher transitioned to the Board of Directors.
 In 2016 Scott Rhodes and Ashleigh Rhodes Wilder also became principals.

 Tax technology trailblazers

 The company's venture into software development began in 1989.
 A new tax software enabled Rhodes-Murphy offices to complete tax returns on the computer instead of by hand, a revolutionary step that improved efficiency.
 The software increased the number of returns completed and raised the market price for services.
 When the software development was completed in 1991, it was named TaxSlayer Pro after the original e-mail address of Jimmy Rhodes.

 TaxSlayer continues to create modern ways to offer financial services.
-The TaxSlayer Books division began offering bookkeeping services for TaxSlayer Pro users in 2005.
-Eight years later, TaxSlayer Books was marketed to small businesses to simplify online accounting and payroll.
-Rhodes-Murphy & Co. was sold the same year to existing employees enabling TaxSlayer to focus on tax software.
-TaxSlayer's corporate office built in 2012 is located in Evans, Georgia.
+The TaxSlayer Business Solutions division began offering bookkeeping services for TaxSlayer Pro users in 2005 and eight years later, was marketed to small businesses to simplify online accounting and payroll.
+Rhodes-Murphy & Co. was sold the same year to existing employees enabling TaxSlayer to focus on tax products.
+TaxSlayer’s corporate office was built in 2012 and is located in Evans, Georgia.

 Dale Earnhardt Jr.